Living in Calgary vs. Edmonton: How to Choose the Best Alberta City For You

 What to Do in Calgary vs. What to Do in Edmonton

 Another factor that people consider before making a final move is what there is to do in the area.
-People like to know that entertainment centers, parks, activities, and great food and drinks are near their homes.
-Here's a comparison of things to do in Calgary and Edmonton.
+People like to know that entertainment centres, parks, activities, and great food and drinks are near their homes.
+While Calgary features unique attractions like Studio Bell, home of the National Music Centre and Heritage Park, Edmonton has its own can't-miss sites like TELUS World of Science and the West Edmonton Mall.
+Here's a comparison of the top things to do in Calgary and Edmonton.

 Outdoor Activities

 Outdoor activities in Calgary are available all year, with sunny summers and snowy winters great for fishing, hiking, playing sports, and enjoying the views of the Rockies.
-There are nearly 1,000 km of paths and 96 km of trails within Calgary, perfect for people who want to run, bike, and walk around the city.
+There are nearly 1,000 km of paths and 96 km of walking and jogging trails in Calgary, perfect for people who want to run, bike, and walk around the city.
 The Bow River also provides outdoor entertainment and experiences where you can relax and take in the Calgary skyline.

 People who love outdoor adventure will also find plenty of natural attractions in Edmonton.
-The river valley in Edmonton is the most extensive urban parkland in North America, filled with wildlife like elk, deer, owls, bison, and bears.
-You can hike, camp, kayak, and get out to enjoy the beautiful weather in any season.
+The river valley in Edmonton is North America's most extensive urban parkland, filled with wildlife like elk, deer, owls, bison, and bears.
+You can hike, camp, kayak, and enjoy the beautiful weather in any season.

 Sports

-Calgary is the home of many renowned Canadian sports teams, such as the Calgary Flames NHL team, the Calgary Stampeders CFL team, and the Calgary Roughnecks lacrosse league.
-These sports and more are celebrated by fans across the city and draw a big crowd.
-If you love sporting events, you'll love checking out the different sports teams in Calgary and maybe even becoming a new fan.
+Calgary is home to many renowned Canadian sports teams, including the NHL's Calgary Flames, the CFL's Calgary Stampeders, and the Calgary Roughnecks lacrosse team.
+Fans across the city celebrate these sports and more, and they draw big crowds.
+While not an organized team sport, the Calgary Stampede is a world-famous annual festival featuring one of the largest rodeos in the world.
+If you love sporting events, you'll love checking out the different sports teams and events in Calgary.

-In Edmonton, teams like the Edmonton Oilers NHL and the Edmonton Elks CFL teams are great options for people who love to attend live sporting events and cheer for the home team.
+In Edmonton, the NHL's Edmonton Oilers and the CFL's Edmonton Elks are great options for people who love to attend live sporting events and cheer for the home team.
 Other teams include the Edmonton Stingers basketball team and the FC Edmonton soccer team of the Canadian Premier League.

 Nightlife

-As the biggest cities in the province of Alberta, there are plenty of nightlife opportunities in Calgary and Edmonton.
-Calgary's nightlife bustles in the Beltline District, which is full of bars and fun clubs, while Calgary's best business improvement areas are great for food and shopping.
+Calgary and Edmonton are the biggest cities in the province of Alberta, so there are plenty of nightlife opportunities in both.
+Calgary's nightlife in the Beltline District is vibrant and lively, full of bars and fun clubs, while Calgary's shopping districts and BIAs are great for food and shopping.
 Calgary's 17th Avenue and the International Avenue area are loved by locals and visitors alike.
 Places like the Cowboys Dance Hall and Commonwealth Bar & Stage offer live music performances and great dance floors.

-When you have to choose between two cities, you might feel overwhelmed or stressed at making a choice.
-Thankfully, moving to Calgary and living in Edmonton can be great choices.
+When you have to choose between two cities, you might feel overwhelmed or stressed at choosing.
+Thankfully, moving to Calgary or Edmonton can both be great choices.
 While these Alberta cities have their differences, they are both welcoming regions with plenty to offer.
-You can easily fit in either place, from nature and the great outdoors to widespread public transit.
-No matter what your future holds, you can find the best place to live with the correct information.
+No matter what your future holds, you can find the right Alberta city with a little information and exploration.

 If you're looking for the perfect Calgary home, contact Justin Havre with eXp Realty and Calgary Homes at (403) 217-0003 to get in touch with a local Calgary real estate agent and discover your new dream home today.